chromium/chromium/docs/enterprise/policies.md

 On these systems it is also possible to set machine-wide cloud-based policies.

-** Chrome OS **
+** ChromeOS **

-Chrome OS devices can be either cloud-managed or Active Directory managed ([AdManagement](https://support.google.com/chrome/a?p=ad)).
+ChromeOS devices can be either cloud-managed or Active Directory managed ([AdManagement](https://support.google.com/chrome/a?p=ad)).

 The cloud source is usually called DMServer (device management server).